-Students will be graded by their PTC Team Small Group Leader for the classroom portion of the course (for the six hours of academic credit for the two semester course).
+Students will be graded by their professor for the classroom portion of the course (for the six hours of academic credit).
 Field education supervisors will be responsible for evaluation on a pass/fail basis of the field-based portion of the course (for 2 units of field education credit).